 - To check for doneness, I carefully remove the skillet from the oven and check between the cut leg joints.
 It needs more time if you see any pinkish colors.

 - Remove the Rosemary leaves.
-Crumble some of the dried needles and place them back into the pan (optional)
+Crumble some of the dried needles and place them back into the pan (optional).

 Notes

 - Some whole chickens are sold with giblet parts.
-Season them with salt and pepper and place in the oven-save skillet alongside the chicken—these parts deliciously flavor in the pan juices and become soft, delicate treats.
+Season them with salt and pepper and place them in the oven-save skillet alongside the chicken—these parts deliciously flavor the pan juices and become soft, delicate treats.

 Add your own private notes